 7. Merritt Island National Wildlife Refuge

-What could be a better place to kayak in Florida than a national wildlife refuge?
+What better place to kayak in Florida than a national wildlife refuge?

 Situated on the Atlantic coast of Florida’s largest barrier island, it also houses NASA’s Kennedy’s Space Center and the Visitor Complex.
 Merrit Island offers tons of boat ramps and kayaking facilities so that you can explore the area.

-This area is very popular with locals who like to fish here, kayak, windsail, etc. The water here is full of smaller barrier islands that you can claim as your own for the day.
+This area is very popular with locals who like to fish here, kayak, windsail, etc. The water here is full of smaller barrier islands you can claim for the day.
 However, know that this area always has visitors.

 8. Weeki Wachee Springs State Park

-If you are not familiar with Weeki Wachee Springs State Park, it is a state park that’s somewhat famous in Florida.
-Famous for being home to the live mermaids.
+If you are unfamiliar with Weeki Wachee Springs State Park, it is a state park that’s somewhat famous in Florida.
+Famous for being home to live mermaids.
 The park also hosts Buccaneer Bay and Buccaneer Bay Water Park.
 Activities include riverboat rides, kayaking, paddleboard rentals, and animal shows.
 And the park offers several camping programs.

 One of the best ways to enjoy kayaking in Florida is by visiting the Weeki Wachee Springs State Park.
 With bright blue water and a good current, paddling the river north or south is effortless.
 This spring-sustained river is stunning.
 You can launch your kayak from the Weeki Wachee Springs State Park or Rogers Park.